utopia-foss/utopia/doc/models/PredatorPrey.rst

 consecutively applied rules:

-#. *Cost*\ : Resources of each individual are reduced by the cost of living.
+#. **Cost:** Resources of each individual are reduced by the cost of living.
    Individuals with negative or zero resources are removed.
-#. *Movement*\ : Predators move to a cell populated by prey in their
+#. **Movement:** Predators move to a cell populated by prey in their
    neighborhood or to an empty cell if there is no prey.
 Prey that are on a cell together with a predator flee to an empty cell in their neighborhood with a certain probability.
 If there are several cells in the neigborhood that meet the above condition, one is chosen at random.
-#. *Eat*\ : Prey take up resources and predators eat prey if they are on the
+#. **Eating:**: Prey take up resources and predators eat prey if they are on
-   same cell.
+   the same cell.
-#. *Reproduction*\ : If an individual's resources exceed a certain value and if
+#. **Reproduction:** If an individual's resources exceed a certain value and
-   there is a cell in its neighborhood that is not already populated by an individual of the same species, it reproduces and an individual of the same species is set on the empty cell.
+   if there is a cell in its neighborhood that is not already populated by an individual of the same species, it reproduces and an individual of the same species is set on the empty cell.
 2 resource units are transferred to the descendant.

 All cells are updated asynchronously.
 The order for the cell update is random for rules 2 and 4.

 Initialization
 --------------